Kitware/CMake/Help/manual/cmake-file-api.7.rst

     the ``backtraceGraph`` member's ``nodes`` array.

 ``fileSets``
-  A JSON array of entries corresponding to the target's file sets.
+  An optional member that is present when a target defines one or more file sets.
+The value is a JSON array of entries corresponding to the target's file sets.
 Each entry is a JSON object with members:

   ``name``
     A string specifying the name of the file set.